borbware/unity-basics-course/unity-cookbook/input-handling.md

 ## Exercise 1.
 Player input
 <!-- _backgroundColor: Khaki -->
-Create a top-down player character that can
+Create a top-down player character with a sprite renderer that can
 * change color with the ***Fire1*** button
 * move with the analog stick